CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/execution_and_data_flow.md

 - Long-running compute is not executed directly inside request scope.
 - Training uses the service-owned managed process worker pipeline.
 - Preparation, validation, and inference heavy tasks follow start, poll, and cancel flows.
 - Inference jobs retain uploaded images at the service boundary, publish per-request progress/results through the job manager, and persist final metadata/reports through `InferenceRepository`.
+Result payloads keep the exact `reports` mapping and add declared `display_sections` plus provenance containing provider, model/ref/revision, loaders, adapter, prompt/generation profiles, clinical context, image dimensions, and processed tensor dimensions.
 - Uploaded image bytes are linked to the job by an internal request ID and removed when the job completes, is cancelled, or fails to start.
 - Database access is synchronous through SQLAlchemy engines and sessions.
 No async database driver is part of the current implementation.

+## Hugging Face generation contract

+Manifest entries are strict, SHA-pinned, cache-only contracts.
+Required files and at least one non-empty weight-file alternative must exist in the exact snapshot.
+Remote code is rejected unless the manifest explicitly approves it.
+Generation has deterministic profile limits, an `INFERENCE_MODEL_TIMEOUT` deadline, and cooperative job cancellation; cancelled or timed-out partial output is not persisted.
+EXIF orientation and RGB conversion occur before processor calls, while integer token dtypes are preserved when floating image tensors are moved to the model device and dtype.

 ## Architectural Constraints